jennifernoelle/COILplus/README.md

 -   Analysis_1a_fitCOILplus.R: This code MUST be run before any subsequent plotting functions.
 Fits COIL+ to the Afrotropical frugivory data with prior incorporating domain knowledge.

--   ... clean up below, add these:

 -   Analysis_1b_fitCOIL.R: This code MUST be run before any subsequent plotting functions.
 Fits basic COIL to the Afrotropical frugivory data with prior incorporating domain knowledge.

 -   Analysis_1c_fitCOIL_default.R: This code MUST be run before any subsequent plotting functions.
 Fits basic COIL to the Afrotropical frugivory data with default prior.

--   Analysis_2b_compare_results.R: This code compares the performance of the the models fit in Analysis_1a - Analysis_1c.

--   Analysis_3a_perform_trait.R: This code MUST be run before the subsequent plotting code.
-Performs trait matching for the selected results.
+-   Analysis_2a_cv_COILplus.R: This code MUST be run before any subsequent plotting functions.
+Performs 10-fold cross validation of COIL+ with the Afrotropical frugivory data with prior incorporating domain knowledge.

--   Analysis_3b_plot_trait.R: This code plots the trait matching.

--   1a_subset_data.R: This code MUST be run before any subsequent analysis.
-This file subsets data to include only mammals and plants.

--   1b_phylo_verts.R: This code MUST be run before any subsequent analysis.
-This file generates the vertebrate phylogenetic correlation matrix.
+-   Analysis_2b_cv_COIL.R: This code MUST be run before any subsequent plotting functions.
+Performs 10-fold cross validation of COIL with the Afrotropical frugivory data with prior incorporating domain knowledge.

--   1c_phylo_plants.R: This code MUST be run before any subsequent analysis.
-This file generate the plant phylogenetic correlation matrix.
+-   Analysis_2c_cv_COIL_default.R: This code MUST be run before any subsequent plotting functions.
+Performs 10-fold cross validation of COIL with the Afrotropical frugivory data with default 0/1 prior occurrence prior.

+-   Analysis_3a_plot_results.R: This code analyzes in and out of sample model performance for the any of the three models fit in 1a-2c.

--   2a_subsetting.R: This code MUST be run before any subsequent analysis.
-This file further subsets the data to exclude isolated species.
+-   Analysis_4a_trait_matching_save.R: This code MUST be run before the subsequent plotting code.
+Performs trait matching for the selected model fit.

--   2b_analysis_new_defaultprior.R: perform the analysis using default prior occurrence probabilities under the new sampler.

--   2c_analysis_new_expertprior.R: perform the analysis using expert defined prior occurrence probabilities under the new sampler

--   3a_cv_new_defaultprior.R: perform cross validation using default prior occurrence probabilities under the new sampler.

--   3b_cv_new_expertprior.R: perform cross validation using expert prior occurrence probabilities under the new sampler.

--   4a_plot_results_new.R: plot the posterior heatmap and cross validation performance metrics using the new sampler.
+-   Analysis_4b_trait_matching_plot.R: This code plots the trait matching.

 ### Note

 For replicating the analysis results in this code, you will need to specify a directory where processed data and results can be saved.
 We recommend you create a folder at the same level as the Analysis/, Data/, and R/ folders that is named Results/ and ProcessedData/.

-to do

--   See if we need to re-run with sorted obs_A, figure out how it got out of order